Size19 inches (48 cm)

 - Diet consists of fish, benthic crustaceans and other benthic invertebrates.

-- Occurs in the Western Pacific from the Ryukyu Islands in Japan south to Australia.
+- Occurs in the Western Pacific from the Ryukyu Islands in Japan to Australia.

-- During the day, found in coral-rich areas of outer reef slopes and channels at depths from 1-115 feet (1-35 m).
+- During the day, found in coral-rich areas of outer reef slopes and channels at depths down to 115 feet (35 m).
 At night, it forages over shallow reef flats.

-- Also known as the “diagnonal-banded sweetlips,” “Goldman’s sweetlips” or “lined sweetlips.”
+- Also known as the “diagonal-banded sweetlips,” “Goldman’s sweetlips” or “lined sweetlips.”

 - Appears singly or in small schools.